Cyprus in a nutshell…

 Troodos Mountain Villages

 Rising to 1,925 metres above sea level, the Troodos mountain villages remain the most authentic region of the island, with countless communities nestled in the region, continuing traditions in the production of Cypriot cheese, wine, sweets and other delicacies unique to the island.
-Our comprehensive tour of this area is an opportunity to discover its traditional architecture, its natural unspoilt beauty and the simplicity of its fantastic gastronomy.
+The Troodos mountain range spans from Larnaca through Limassol, across to Paphos and down to Nicosia.
+If you choose one of our rural day tours from any of these towns you’ll be sure to visit the mountain villages.
+Our comprehensive tours of this area are an opportunity to discover the island’s traditional architecture, its natural unspoilt beauty and the simplicity of its fantastic gastronomy.

 Larnaca District Villages